 It's accessible in the mornings when I'm tired and groggy and just want to throw some ingredients in and be on my way.
 And when I'm done, I just slide it back in.
 No struggling to stand on my tippy-toes on a step ladder.
 No balancing a heavy pot with a glass lid.
 No wrangling that wonky cord that almost always knocks something over on its way down!

 I realize that not everyone has a sideboard (or a breakfast room!), so it's worth noting that a lower kitchen cabinet would work just as well.
 And if you have a limited amount of cabinet space, there still might be room for your slow cooker — even if that means having to put some less-often-used pots and pans way up top.
-Think about it: Wouldn't it be easier to climb up to retrieve a 9x13-inch metal pan than a 6-quart chunk of machinery?
+Think about it: Wouldn't it be easier to climb up to retrieve a 9x13-inch baking dish than a 6-quart chunk of metal?

 Anyone agree with me?
 Where do you store your slow cooker?